 "Do you want me to—"

-"I was asked to go alone, but if you could direct me to," he unclenched his hand to read the address again, and blinked as the paper smoothed itself out, "to Edel Street, I would be grateful."
+"I was asked to go alone, but if you could direct me to," he unclenched his hand to read the address again, and stared as the paper smoothed itself out, "to Edel Street, I'd be grateful."

-"Yeah, sure," she said.
-Getting back to the computer, she pulled up a map and searched for the address, showing Thor where it was in relation to her home.
+"Yeah, sure."
+Getting back to the computer, Jane pulled up a map and searched for the address, showing Thor where it was in relation to her home.